Inheritance Tax: A Comprehensive Guide 2026

 Reduced rate in Catalonia

-5% rate for primary residences of large or single-parent families, people with disabilities, or young people up to 32 years of age, all with an income of up to €36,000.
+A 5% rate applies to primary residences purchased by large families, single-parent families, persons with disabilities, or young buyers up to 32 years of age, provided their taxable income does not exceed €36,000.

 Reduced rates in the Community of Madrid

-tes 4% of ITP for the primary residence of large families.
-If they previously owned another home, they must sell it within two years.
+A 4% ITP rate applies to the primary residence of large families.
+If the buyers previously owned another home, they must sell it within two years.

-4% for special-regime subsidized housing.
-And 3% for first homes or the purchase of a larger home (10% of usable floor space) for large families with an income of less than €44,000.
-Also 3% for people with disabilities (of at least 65%), with an income of less than €40,000 and a taxable savings base of less than €1,800.
+A 4% rate applies to special-regime publicly subsidized housing.
+A 3% rate applies to the purchase of a primary residence with a larger surface area (10% more usable floor space) for large families with taxable income below €44,000.
+A 3% rate also applies to individuals with disabilities of at least 65%, with taxable income below €40,000 and taxable savings income below €1,800.

 Reduced rates in Castile and León